 The team at the Abbotsford campus has a great reputation to uphold.
-Students have been training here for almost 20 years and successfully move on to new careers in the community.
+Students have been training here for almost 20 years and have successfully moved on to new careers in the community.

 Situated just off busy South Fraser Way, the Abbotsford campus offers some of the best training for business, education and health care careers in the Fraser Valley.
 Moments from the commercial district of Abbotsford, this campus is close to numerous restaurants, shops, and amenities.

 Take a break and enjoy a brisk walk to get your brain flowing again.
 There are several parks and greenspaces within a short walk from the Abbotsford campus, including Mill Lake Centennial Park and Ravine Park.

 Abbotsford offers the convenience of urban living set against a beautiful country backdrop and the snowy peaks of Mount Baker.
 A hidden treasure in the Fraser Valley, the "City in the Country" is characterized by great views, a proud heritage as well as its arts and culture community.
 Visit the historic town centre or the Abbotsford Sports Hall of Fame or have lunch at the famous deli and craft shop, Little Farm House in the City.

 Popular activities in Abbotsford include "flightseeing", skydiving, horseback riding, visiting the trout hatcheries, BMXing, and golf.

 Students can easily access the campus via public transit.